 Learn at Hunstanton Heritage Centre

 Another great option for a rainy day, Hunstanton Heritage Centre is home to the history and formation of Hunstanton.
-Displays show everything from the geology of Hunstanton and its multi coloured striped cliffs, to the creation of the town, railway and pier, and the events that have shaped the town and its heritage.
+Displays show everything from the geology of Hunstanton and its multi-coloured striped cliffs to the creation of the town, railway and pier, world wars and the events that have shaped the town and its heritage.

 RELATED POST: Norfolk Coast – 8 Amazing Ways to Explore